ShapDBM: Exploring Decision Boundary Maps in Shapley Space: Experiment Setup

-\textbf{Datasets:} We use three classification datasets of ascending difficulty.
-We begin with MNIST\,\citep{MNIST} (70K images of the digits 0-9), a well-known neural network benchmarking set used in previous DBM literature\,\citep{supervised_dbm, dbm_original, fastmap}, which makes it ideal for providing a baseline result.
-Next, we use SVHN\,\citep{SVHN}, a dataset of almost 100k full-colour images.
-To the authors' knowledge, this is the first time that high-quality DBMs of SVHN have been produced in the literature.
-Finally, we test our method on a subset of CIFAR-10\,\citep{CIFAR10} referred to as CIFAR-4.
-Initial experiments on CIFAR-10 produced DBMs with $< 20\%$ accuracy; We use a subset to reduce the difficulty.
-Note that except for a small subset by DeepView\,\citep{Deepview}, which a very slow method, no DBM has considered the full CIFAR-10.
-The full data set remains an open challenge for future work.
-CIFAR-4 includes all samples from classes \emph{airplane}, \emph{cat}, \emph{deer} and \emph{ship}, (24k full colour images).
-For stability and computational efficiency of Shapley values, we downsample SVHN and CIFAR-4 to be $28^2$ pixel full colour images.
+\textbf{Datasets:} We use three classification datasets of increasing difficulty.
+We start with MNIST\,\cite{MNIST} (70k images of digits 0-9), a well-known dataset used in previous DBM works\,\cite{supervised_dbm, dbm_original, fastmap}, making it ideal as baseline.
+Next, we use SVHN\,\cite{SVHN} (almost 100k full-colour images).
+To our knowledge, this is the first time that high-quality DBMs of SVHN have been produced.
+Finally, we use the CIFAR-4 subset of CIFAR-10\,\cite{CIFAR10} that includes all samples from classes \emph{airplane}, \emph{cat}, \emph{deer} and \emph{ship} (24k full-colour images).
+Initial experiments on CIFAR-10 produced DBMs with $< 20\%$ accuracy.
+We use a CIFAR-4 to reduce the difficulty, leaving CIFAR-10 for future work.
+Note that except for DeepView\,\cite{Deepview}, which is a very slow method, no DBM has tackled the full CIFAR-10.
+For stability and efficient computation of Shapley values, we downsample SVHN and CIFAR-4 to $28^2$ pixels.

-\textbf{Model:} We use a Convolutional Neural Network (CNN) as our model $f$.
-The full architecture is available {\href{https://github.com/c1014695Newcastle/ShapDBM-Release-Version}{online}}.
-This architecture performs relatively well on our case study datasets (see Table~\ref{tab:accuracy}).
+\textbf{Model:} We use a Convolutional Neural Network (CNN) for $f$.
+While working well on our case studies (Tab.~\ref{tab:map_accuracy_precision_recall}), this is irrelevant for our added-value claim: DBMs are most useful to explore underperforming models to improve them (see Sec.~\ref{sec:insights}).
+Our full code and datasets are openly available\,\cite{shapdbm}.

-\textbf{Hyperparameters:} We fix a random seed for reproducibility.
-We use the default parameters for t-SNE, as defined in scikit-learn.
-We set map resolution $r = 500$ pixels and the number of random locations per pixel $l = 1$.
-For Shapley value estimation with DeepExplainer, we provide 100 samples from the test dataset to integrate over, as recommended by the documentation.
+\textbf{Hyperparameters:} We fix a random seed for reproducibility; use the default t-SNE parameters from scikit-learn; and set map resolution $r = 500$ pixels and $l = 1$ random samples/pixel.
+We estimate Shapley values with DeepExplainer with 100 test samples to integrate over, following its documentation.